leoxiong-zzz/chromepass/README.md

 ### Bugs and feature requests

-If there are any bugs, feel free to submit a pull request or contact me at [hello@leoxiong.com](mailto:hello@leoxiong.com).
+If there are any bugs or feature requests, feel free to submit a pull request or contact me at [hello@leoxiong.com](mailto:hello@leoxiong.com).